Compliance with the FIDI Anti-Trust Charter (ATC) is a mandatory requirement for all FIDI Affiliates.

 The Anti-Trust Charter is a declaration of commitment.
 It will strengthen the FIDI organisation, the FAIM programme, and all Affiliates by making it clear what distinguishes FIDI Affiliates from non-FIDI companies.

 All FIDI Affiliates agree to sign and be guided by the provisions of the Anti-Trust Charter.
 The Anti-Trust Charter covers their employees (whether permanent, fixed-term or temporary) and any associated third parties providing services to or on behalf of the FIDI Affiliates.
-The Anti-Trust Charter will be integrated into FAIM.
-The procedural and audit requirements will form part of the FAIM Implementation Manual and the Pre-Audit assessment.
+The Anti-Trust Charter is an integral part of the FAIM Standard.
+The procedural and audit requirements forms part of the FAIM Implementation Manual and the Pre-Audit assessment.

 What Is a Cartel?